alexeymhv/adop-cartridges-cookbook/_docs/recipes/creating-a-job.md

 #Method

 At first you'll need to define a _job_ variable.
+The job will be created in your project.

 Put your job name in place of the placeholder \<JOB_NAME\>.